THE FRIGATE PLAYGROUND IS CLOSED UNTIL SPRING

 Playing on the Frigate after dark or in bad weather.

-Pushing, squealing or cutting in line.
+Pushing, shouting, or cutting in line.

 Breaking or damaging the Frigate.

-If you or your child ends up somewhere difficult or intimidating to get down from, please feel free to call for help from a park attendant.
+If you or your child ends up somewhere difficult to get down from, please feel free to call for help from a park attendant.
 We are here to ensure that you have a good time.